Using data analysis to improve research, patient care and clinical outcomes

 Biostatistics services are also available for quality improvement and operational needs and projects.
 The biostatistics team provides analytic services for all areas across the organization.

-Database Design and Data Management
+Database Design and Data Management Unit

 The Database Design and Data Management team provides collaboration and consultation services on database design and data management to assist investigators and stakeholders at Johns Hopkins All Children’s Hospital and their collaborators.